-Advancements in communication, transportation and technology enable retailers worldwide to connect and supply products to customers outside their geographical reach.
+Advancements in communication, transportation, and technology enable retailers worldwide to connect and supply products to customers outside their geographical reach.
 The rise in the E-Commerce sector has led to a surge in the implementation of optimal supply chain strategies.
 However, these technological developments have also led to the growth of counterfeit products in the market.

 As of 2017, the counterfeit market was valued at $1.2 trillion globally and will increase to $1.82 trillion by 2020.
-According to experts, the existence of counterfeit goods negatively impacts the growth and survival of the businesses in the market.
+According to experts, the existence of counterfeit goods negatively impacts the growth and survival of businesses in the market.

-Companies currently operate in a highly dynamic and competitive market, and for sustainable growth rates, firms keep their customers satisfied.
-According to a recent survey, over 50 percent of the customers now use online channels to conduct purchase decisions conveniently.
+Companies currently operating in a highly dynamic and competitive market, and for sustainable growth rates, firms keep their customers satisfied.
+According to a recent survey, over 50 percent of customers now use online channels to conduct purchase decisions conveniently.
 However, around 35 percent of these customers have come across receiving counterfeit products at least once, in their lifetime.
 As a result, the retail industry witnessed a rapid fall in customer loyalty rates by 54 percent in 2017.

 Product Returns